cadeinc/cadeinc.github.io/Herbrand-Award.md

 in recognition of his significant contributions to unification theory, combinations of theories and reasoning in description logics.

-To be presented at CADE-28, the 28th International Conference on Automated Deduction.
+Presented at CADE-28, the 28th International Conference on Automated Deduction.

 Andrei Vorokov<br/>
 On behalf of the 2020 Herbrand Award Committee

 --------

-The International Conference on Automated Deduction (CADE) Herbrand Award for Distinguished Contributions to Automated Reasoning presented to
+The International Conference on Automated Deduction (CADE) Herbrand Award for Distinguished Contributions to Automated Reasoning is presented to

 <center>
 	<img width="33%" src="./HerbrandPhoto/HerbrandAwardNikolajBjornerLeonardoDeMoura.jpg">